notankith/SecureSheetAccess/README.md

-SecureSheetAccess
+SheetGuard
-SecureSheetAccess is a Google Apps Script that secures Google Spreadsheets with strict user authentication, fast edit reversion, a detailed audit trail, and automatic logout after inactivity.
+SheetGuard is a Google Apps Script that secures Google Spreadsheets with strict user authentication, fast edit reversion, a detailed audit trail, and automatic logout after inactivity.
 Designed for shared environments, it ensures only authorized users can edit the spreadsheet, with all actions logged for accountability.
 Features

 Strict Login Enforcement: Requires username/password login to access the spreadsheet; unauthorized users are blocked.